 While the direct impact of data analytics is more innovative features and products, subtle indirect advantages of data analytics are brand recall and brand loyalty.
 A product which uses data to predict what their users want, before the users become aware of the need gap, will earn the attention and loyalty of the userbase.
 They become talking points amongst users and that helps distinguish the product from its competitors.

-There are myriad examples of digital products that paved the way in their respective niches and then lost market space to competitors due to their inability to analyze data adequately enough to predict their user’s needs.
+There are myriad examples of digital product engineering services that paved the way in their respective niches and then lost market space to competitors due to their inability to analyze data adequately enough to predict their user’s needs.
 Skype was a thumping success when it debuted in 2003 yet today Zoom calls have taken over.
 Orkut receded from our attention after the advent of Facebook.
 TaxiForSure disappeared after Ola and Uber took over.
 Blackberry Messenger lost its market share to WhatsApp.
 The app Vine got edged out by TikTok, and now with the current ban on TikTok there is a primed market space just ready for the taking!
 It more evident than ever that data analytics powers digital development and without a strong data analytics team in place your product risks losing its market share to a competitor.

 – Uday Majithia, VP, Solutions & Service Delivery

 5 Factors to Consider when Choosing The eLearning Technology Partner for Your Organization